 A course offered in partnership with Waterloo Centre for Extended Learning and The Centre for Family Medicine.
 Two options now available - fully online or blended (online course work with three in-person clinic dates in Kitchener, ON).
-Please see the course registration page for further details.
-Next offering of the fully online course for 2019 will be announced soon (registration closes one week after the course begins).
+Please see the course registration page for further details (registration closes one week after the course begins).

 Pharmacogenomics is the study of how genes affect an individual’s response to drugs.
 This course reviews therapeutic areas where pharmacogenomics can influence healthcare provider decisions.
 It is CCCEP-accredited and provides 8.5 continuing education units of content.
 Learn more about the course on the course page.

 Programs in development:

 We have more offerings in the works.
 Watch for announcements here and on Twitter: @UWPharmacy